 These are some of the common physical side effects of Dexedrine:

 |Blurred vision||Dry mouth||Pallor|

 These are the psychological effects of Dexedrine:

-Symptoms of overdose are panic, hallucination, aggressive, confused, restlessness, tremor, hyperreflexia (over stimulation of involuntary nervous system, ie blood pressure, twitching, etc.) and tachypnea (rapid breathing).
-Dilated pupil is a sign that the person has used a high dose of dexedrine.
+Symptoms of overdose are panic, hallucination, aggressive, confused, restlessness, tremor, hyperreflexia (overstimulation of involuntary nervous system, ie blood pressure, twitching, etc.), and tachypnea (rapid breathing).
+Dilated pupils are a sign that the person has used a high dose of Dexedrine.
 Psychosis is also a sign of high dosage.
-Watch to not become addicted to dexedrine.
+Watch to not become addicted to Dexedrine.

 Dexedrine is also named or contained in the following medications:

 - Adderal (72%)

 Methylphenidate, which is normally prescribed for therapeutic purposes, increases the activity in the central nervous system.
 The most common effects of the drug are increased alertness and will help prevent fatigue and improve attention.
 It is also used to treat ADHD, narcolepsy, and depressions; however, very little research has been done on the effects of treating depression.
 Ritalin has as well shown some benefits as a replacement treatment for a crystal meth addiction.
 Some research has also shown that is could potentially treat autism.
 Initial tests for the drug were done on rats with ADHD like symptoms to assess the overall safety of the drug on humans.